Mixcraftio/Mixcraftio/README.md

 # **Dimitri FAJAL**

 Hey there!
-I’m **Dimitri**, a 20-year-old student with a strong interest in everything tech-related — from coding and electronics to reverse engineering and tinkering.
+I’m **Dimitri**, a 20-year-old student with a strong interest in everything tech-related — from coding and electronics, cyber or reverse engineering and tinkering as a whole.
+I'm always learning new tech and I love it !

 > 📌 Make sure to check out my pinned projects !

 ## 🧑‍💻 About Me

-- 🎓 Currently studying in a **PSI** preparatory class (CPGE)
+- 🎓 Currently studying Computer Science at TSP (Télécom SudParis)
 - 🚀 Building and launching rockets with my club for over 10 years
 - 🔧 Very keen on meddling with side projects — websites, middleware, hardware… you name it